 *The credential requires several continuing tax law education classes in tax law every 5-years.

-Has the FBAR Attorney earn a Master’s of Tax Law Degree (LL.M.)?
+Has the FBAR Attorney earned a Master’s of Tax Law Degree (LL.M.)?

 Most FBAR Lawyers have earned a Master’s of Tax Law is the highest degree a person can earn in tax (for practicing tax attorneys).